mydaytrip/partner-api/source/includes/trip-api.md

 4. call [/cancel](#cancel-endpoint) endpoint to cancel the booking
 5. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details (status should be "Cancelled")

-### Updates
+### Updating a trip

-If you want to make pick up, drop off, passenger count or departure time changes to the booking you need to cancel it and create it again.
-For small adjustments like changing passenger phone number or email please contact our [support](#contacts).
+If you want to change departure time or add/remove stops you need to cancel the booking and create it again as it can affect the price.
+For small adjustments like changing passenger phone number, email, child seat type, pick up and drop off address notes (within the scope of original search coordinates), customer note or flight number you can use the [/update](#update-endpoint) endpoint:

+1. call [/search](#search-endpoint) endpoint to get possible options
+2. call [/book](#book-endpoint) endpoint to book the chosen option
+3. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details
+4. call [/update](#update-endpoint) endpoint to update the booking details

 ## Search endpoint